 I believe the industry may in the future have a shortage of relevantly skilled staff and in particular how it relates to digital in the automotive environment.

-Experience should be valued above everything.
-Whilst qualifications are important it is experience that drives innovation , improvement and the 5 key values above the most.
+Be willing to listen to new idea's if they are positive.
 Don’t be afraid to offer appropriate training to entry level staff or existing staff as well to up skill staff for the long term.

-I believe 2017 is a good year for dealerships to look at the skills they require for the long term and have a serious look at how to attract those skills and also look to up – skill existing staff more in key areas.
+I believe any year is a good year for dealerships to look at the skills they require for the long term and have a serious look at how to attract those skills and also look to up – skill existing staff more in key areas where you are able too.

 Are we doing enough to promote careers in the automotive industry?